Russell Leong

-Russell Charles Leong (born 1950) is an academic editor, professor, writer, and long-time Chen-style t'ai chi ch'uan student.
+Russell Charles Leong (born 1950) is an academic editor, professor, writer, and long-time Chen-style tai chi student.
 The long-time editor of Amerasia Journal (1977–2010), Leong was an adjunct professor of English and Asian-American Studies at University of California, Los Angeles and currently serves as senior editor for international projects.
 He is the founding editor of the CUNY FORUM: Asian American / Asian Studies, published by the Asian American / Asian Research Institute - CUNY, and served as a Dr. Thomas Tam Visiting Professor at Hunter College/CUNY.
 He is the author of Phoenix Eyes and Other Stories (University of Washington Press, 2000) which received the American Book Award.
 His most recent publication, MothSutra, a graphic poem about New York City restaurant bicycle deliverymen, was released in 2015.

 Early life

-Leong was born Chinatown, San Francisco.
+Leong was born in Chinatown, San Francisco.
 Leong attended local Chinese and American schools where his English teachers and family encouraged him to write.

 In 1972, he received his B.A. from San Francisco State University, where he took one of the first Asian/American writing classes from Jeffery Paul Chan.
 Linking art with social and political activism for Asian-Americans, Leong participated in the Kearny Street Workshop.
 From 1973 to 1974, Leong studied at the National Taiwan University before earning an MFA from the University of California, Los Angeles in 1990.